ParrishLab/ysa-gui/docs/userguide/analysis/walkthrough.rst

 - **Raster Plots**: Click the "Raster Plot" button to display spike trains across electrodes.
   (Use this to check for active electrodes and obvious artifacts.)

-  .. admonition:: 📈 Explore Raster Plots
+  .. admonition:: Explore Raster Plots 📈

     Curious about how spikes are visualized across electrodes?
     See the section on :ref:`Raster Plots <raster_plot>` for a deeper dive into interpreting activity on the MEA grid.

-- **LFP Traces**: Click any electrode on the MEA Grid to view its :term:`Local Field Potential (LFP)` trace over time.
+- :term:`**Location Field Potential (LFP)` Traces**: Click any electrode on the MEA Grid to view its :term:`Local Field Potential (LFP)` trace over time.
 The LFP trace reflects slow voltage fluctuations from groups of neurons near the selected electrode, and it is helpful for spotting large discharges or seizure onset patterns.

   As a discharge propagates across the slice, the false color display on the MEA Grid dynamically updates to show which electrodes are active and when.
 Each square's color reflects the relative signal intensity at that electrode: